BenjaminDavidPinter/QueruLint/README.md

 Output supports line/token location & offending code
 ```
-Line 2, Token 2: Do not use * in select list, specify columns
+Line 5, Token 1: Do not run select statements in transaction
 "SELECT * FROM DBO.TABLE AS T1"

+Line 5, Token 2: Do not use * in select list, specify columns
+"SELECT * FROM DBO.TABLE AS T1"

-Line 3, Token 7: Do not use NOLOCK
+Line 6, Token 7: Do not use NOLOCK
 "    INNER JOIN DBO.TABLE2 AS T2 WITH (NOLOCK)"

+Line 9, Token 1: Do not declare variables in transaction
+"declare @badidea int = 0;"
 ```